gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 ### Hybrid-Pi Transistor Model

 The hybrid-pi model is a well-used model for approximating the small-signal behaviour of transistors at low frequencies.
 There are a few variants of the hybrid-pi model, the simplest being the small-signal linearized version.
+It is also known as the Giacoletto model after L.J.
+Giacoletto who designed it in 1969[^bib-wikipedia-hybrid-pi-model].

 #### Small-Signal Linearized Hybrid-Pi Model

 The small-signal linearized hybrid-pi model is a simplification of the complete hybrid-pi model.

-{{% figure src="hybrid-pi-model.png" width="600px" caption="A simplified Hybrid-Pi model of a BJT transistor." %}}
+{{% figure src="hybrid-pi-model-simplified.png" width="600px" caption="A simplified Hybrid-Pi model of a BJT transistor." %}}

 Inputs (independent variables) to the model are: